How to Apply

 You are an international graduate applicant if you:

-- are not a citizen or permanent resident of the United States or an applicant for permanent residency, and you do not qualify for residency under the rules of SB 1528, and
+- are not a citizen or permanent resident of the United States (or applicant for permanent residency), and

-- hold a bachelor’s or professional degree (or equivalent), and
+- hold a bachelor’s or professional degree (or equivalent)

 - Application Fee.
 A nonrefundable $90 application fee.
 The application fee may be paid by check, money order or approved credit card.
 If you wish to submit your application fee by check or money order please use the alternate payment form.
 Applicants who wish to pay by credit card may do so as part of the online application.
 If you are unable to pay the fee online, you may call the Fee Office (979) 458-5155.
 Waiver of the $90 international application fee is not available.

 - Official Transcripts and Records.
 To ensure that your official transcripts and other supporting documents are processed in a timely and efficient manner, please include the appropriate Document ID Sheet with all documents you submit in support of your application.
 Please view a brief List of Bachelor Degree Equivalencies by Country.
 If you do not find your country listed and are unsure of your degree equivalency, please contact the Office of Admissions at email@example.com.
 Applicants who do not possess a degree considered to be equivalent to a U.S. Bachelor’s degree or higher will be denied admission.